AgentMC/Sao19/Translate/En/Part5.md

 Asuna smiled gently and quickly stopped Ronye who was trying to hurriedly make a formal salute.

 "Sorry for taking your time, Ronye-san.
-There is a place I want you to come over for a moment... "
+There is a place I want you to come over for a moment..."

 "......
 Yes, wherever you say"